-[Editor’s note: This is part of a series of articles highlighting ArcTouch’s talented team members.
+[Editor’s note: This is part of a series of articles of app makers, highlighting ArcTouch’s talented team members.
 Like many members of the maker movement, the app makers we spotlight here crave getting their hands on the latest tech and finding creative new ways to apply existing tech to their projects.]

 Paulo Michels was ArcTouch’s employee No. 3.
-The native of Joinville, Brazil joined ArcTouch just as the company incorporated in 2009.
+The native of Joinville, Brazil helped launch ArcTouch in 2009.

 The odds of being at a startup seven years after it was founded are pretty steep — most estimates suggest the startup failure rate is higher than 90 percent.
 The fact that Michels is still around is a pretty good indication of two things: First, he’s good at his job.
 Second, the company has good leadership.

-Michels, now 31, is a big part of that ArcTouch leadership.
-As the vice president of engineering, he manages a team of more than 50 engineers split between ArcTouch offices in San Francisco and Florianópolis, Brazil.
+Michels is a big part of that ArcTouch leadership.
+As the vice president of engineering, he manages a team of more than 100 engineers split between ArcTouch offices in San Francisco and Florianópolis, Brazil.